kenatiod/MUT/Understanding Machine Understanding.md

 Anh ran her hands through her hair with a sigh and said, "I feel like we're getting bogged down in the deep metaphysics of this whole endeavor.
 If we want to make real progress, we need to start defining some concrete criteria for evaluating understanding."

-Bassam nodded and replied, "You're right, as fascinating as these philosophical questions are, we need a practical framework to move forward with testing CASPAR's capabilities."
+Bassam nodded and replied, "You're right, as fascinating as these philosophical questions are, we need a practical framework to move forward with testing CASPAR's capabilities.
+Can it explain what it knows?
+Can it teach a subject to students that don't, at first, understand that subject?"

 Thinking out loud, Anh looked at a bit of the ceiling decorations and said, "Well, maybe we could start by outlining the key components of human understanding that we want to probe in an AI system?
 Things like conceptual reasoning, semantic comprehension, capacity for abstraction and analogy..."